Joshua-Micheletti/Notes/Programming/Angular/Forms.md

 (we use property binding on `formControlName` in order to pass `i`).

 This will link all the form controls in the array to the appropriate index name.
+### Observables
+The form groups and form controls contain two [[Observable]]:
+- `valueChanges`
+	- fires every time the value of the form changes
+	- returns the whole form data
+- `statusChanges`
+	- fires every time the status of the form changes
+	- returns the current state (valid, invalid, pending)
+### Manual changes
+Like in the template driven approach, it's possible to:
+- manually populate the form `setValue()`
+- manually change some values of the form `patchValue()`
+- reset the form to its original state `reset()`